-- \$500 million repurchase program commenced in the first quarter of 2020. \$257 million purchased through 1Q 2020.
-Note: Further repurchases have been paused due to the COVID-19 pandemic, while the company assesses available sources and anticipated uses of cash. - Since 2012, United Rentals has returned approximately \$4.0 billion to shareholders, representing 37% of total issued shares.
+- \$500 million repurchase program commenced in the first quarter of 2020. \$257 million purchased through September 30, 2020.
+Note: Further repurchases have been paused due to COVID-19, while the company focuses its use of free cash flow to reduce net debt levels. - Since 2012, United Rentals has returned approximately \$4.0 billion to shareholders via share repurchases, representing 37% of total issued shares.